jcwx/docker-nessus/README.md

 To package the data needed from a present Nessus installation, you can use this command:

-I don't believe these files exist in Nessus 5.
+I don't believe these files exist in Nessus 5. (they're mentioned in the backup instructions from Tenable)

 global.db-wal